yani/phpBrute/INSTALL-ENV.Windows.md

 - v8js (recommended for Cloudflare bypass)

 ### Install
-You can use the PHP 7.0 builds by Jan-e located here: https://www.apachelounge.com/viewtopic.php?t=6359 Make sure to grab one **without "nts"**. (nts stands for Not Thread Safe, we don't need that) Choose 64bit if possible.
-It should improve threading.
+You can use the PHP 7.0 builds by Jan-e located at https://www.apachelounge.com/viewtopic.php?t=6359 Make sure to grab one **without "nts"**. (nts stands for Not Thread Safe, we don't need that) Choose 64bit if possible as it should improve threading.
 Ex: *php-7.0.22-Win32-VC14-x64.zip*

 Extract the contents of the archive to a directory like C:\php